Project-MONAI/tutorials/detection/README.md

 ```

 This bash script first combines the 10 result json files from 10 folds into one csv file,
-then runs the official LUNA16 evaluation script downloaded from https://luna16.grand-challenge.org/Evaluation/
+then runs the official LUNA16 evaluation scripts [./evaluation_luna16](./evaluation_luna16).
+These scripts are downloaded from https://luna16.grand-challenge.org/Evaluation/

 The evaluation scores will be stored in ./result/eval_luna16_scores